burkeholland/quick-start/src/chapters/chapter2.md

 <div class="exercise-end"></div>

-If you've done any web development before the syntax should feel familiar here; you select three UI components (Page, TextField, and Button) by their tag name, and then apply a handful of CSS rules as name/value pairs.
+If you've done any web development before, the syntax should feel familiar here; you select three UI components (Page, TextField, and Button) by their tag name, and then apply a handful of CSS rules as name/value pairs.
 Not all web CSS properties are supported, as some aren't possible to replicate in native apps without incurring prohibitive performance penalties.
-A [full list of the CSS selectors that are supported](http://docs.nativescript.org/styling#supported-properties) are listed on the NativeScript docs.
+A [full list of the CSS properties that are supported](http://docs.nativescript.org/styling#supported-properties) are listed on the NativeScript docs.

 > **Tip**: NativeScript also supports selecting elements by class names and ids.
 Refer to the docs for [a full list of the supported selectors](http://docs.nativescript.org/styling#supported-selectors).